Chapter 5 : Driven insane

-He hadn’t heard a word from her since she was expelled from the school a few days ago, and it was beginning to tear him up inside.
-He had sent her letter after letter but none of them were being responded to, he knew that she most probably hated him for everything coming out in the open.
+He hadn’t heard a word from her since she was removed from the school to be home schooled a few days ago, and it was beginning to tear him up inside.
+He had sent her letter after letter, but none of them were being responded to, he knew that she most probably hated him for everything coming out in the open.

 “I’m sorry,” he muttered.

 Professor Hoffman looked at him for a moment, taking in the sadness on his face and the dark circles under his eyes.
 He gave him a small smile before turning back to the board, getting the students' attention again whilst he taught them about the theory behind the Bird Conjuring spell.

 Louis began writing on his parchment, mainly for something to do to try and take his mind off of everything, but it wasn’t helping him.
 All he could think of was Freya, was she okay?
 Was the baby okay?

 He had written to her every day that she had been gone, it was beginning to near a week and it was driving him insane that she didn’t reply to him at all, every letter that was delivered to him in the morning brought him false hope.

 He had his family sending him many letters, demanding explanations, but he didn’t feel up to talking to any of them.
 Even, he was ashamed to admit, his own parents, he was too caught up in sending letters to Freya.
 He was getting close to breaking into a teacher's office and using their floo system to get a message to her house, he would get kicked out of the fireplace for sure by Freya’s father, but it was a risk he was more than willing to take to at least see that Freya was okay.